 Eating more fruits and vegetables is good for just about every aspect of your health.
 But recent studies show that diets rich in fruits and veggies and low in fatty red meat are linked to lower incidences of endometriosis.

-Also, vegetables and fruits are more nutritionally dense and chock full of fiber.
+Also, vegetables and fruits are more nutritionally dense and full of fiber.
 This means that you get more nutrients but fewer calories.
-Additionally, the fiber helps you feel full more quickly and for longer than you do when you eat refined carbs and fatty meat.
+Additionally, the fiber helps you feel full more quickly and for longer than when you eat refined carbs and fatty meat.

 And while you’re adjusting your diet, make sure to include plenty of omega-3 fatty acids.
-These essential nutrients not only help lower your risk of endometriosis but also enhance your brain, joint, and emotional health.
+These essential nutrients help lower your risk of endometriosis and enhance your brain, joint, and emotional health.

-Speaking of exercise, regular physical activity reduces pain.
+When it comes to exercise, regular physical activity reduces pain.
 Exercise improves your circulation, which ensures that all of your organs and tissues receive the oxygen and nutrients they need for optimal function.
-It also boosts lymphatic drainage, helping to flush toxins out of your body.
+It also boosts lymphatic drainage, helping flush toxins out of your body.